jacobv25/2P_Chess_with_Bot/README.md

 # 2P_Chess_with_Bot
-Two Player Chess with a Bot
-\nSADLY THIS PROJECT IS UNFINISHED :(
+SADLY THIS PROJECT IS UNFINISHED :(